tjhrulz/WebNowPlaying/README.md

 - `SetRating #`

   Where # is an integer, 0-5.
 Sites with binary rating system have Thumbs Down =1 Thumbs up =5.
 0 is unrated.

-## List of current bugs and oddities:
-Similar to the spotify plugin all measures share the same cover download location so do not use the absolute path to your cover location, however unlike spotify your default cover location will always be your one.